Terms of Business

 We may make checks using online electronic verification systems or other databases as we may decide in order to comply with our obligations under anti-money laundering and counterterrorist financing regulations.

-If you are an individual and a new client or an existing client who has not previously supplied information, you are requested to supply both of the following: one item from List A and one item from List B (please note we require certified copies if you are sending these by post or email.
-If you are bringing in the original documents to our offices – we will make certified copies here).
+If you are an individual and a new client or an existing client who has not previously supplied information within the last 12 months, you are requested to supply both of the following: one item from List A and one item from List B (please note we require certified copies if you are sending these by post or email.
+If you are bringing in the original documents to our offices – we will make certified copies).

 (Proof of Identity):